 #1 – Registered Nurse (RN)

-- In order to be licensed as a RN, one must exhibit competence in various areas of nursing and pass a licensure board exam.
+A registered nurse is one of the most in-demand careers in the entire health industry of the United States.
+Due to the continued aging of the population, the outlook of this career is very positive; as the population ages, we are going to need more and more qualified individuals to provide skilled medical care.
+In order to be licensed as a RN, one must exhibit competence in various areas of nursing and pass a licensure board exam.
 Overall, RN’s must have a minimum of 2 years and up to 4 years of additional, higher education after high school graduation focused on the specialty of nursing to become a RN.
 Greater than 4 years of education will award much higher degrees in the specialty of nursing.
 RN’s are expected to perform duties as directed by those above them (physicians, physician assistants, nurse practitioners, dentists, etc) and are expected to perform hands-on, critical thinking tasks, while caring for the lives of others.
 RN’s also may be expected to perform their skills quickly and effectively, especially during times of an emergency.
 The median income for a registered nurse is approximately $50,000 – 60,000 per year.

 #2 – Home Health Aide